cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 * An explicit call to close the input file is not needed, this happens automaticalls whien `infile` goes out of scope.

 * The only parts of this class we use is the member function `get()`, which confusingly returns an `int`, not a `char` as you might expect, and `ifstream::traits_type::eof()`.
 The `int` returned by `get()` can be any of the valid range of `char` (usually 0 to 255, or -128 to 127 if `char` is signed) plus a special marker value outside this range to indicate that the *end-of-file* has been reached and no more characters can be read.
-(If the double-double-colon syntax confuses you don't worry, this boilerplate can be used without a detailed knowledge of the makeup of the stream classes.)
+(If the double-double-colon syntax confuses you don't worry, this boilerplate can be used without a detailed knowledge of the makeup of the stream classes.
+Using it is better style than relying on C's `EOF` macro from `<cstdio>`.)

-* The `while`-loop body uses a cast to convert the variable `c` from an `int` to a `char` in order that is output as a character and not as a number.
+* The `while`-loop body uses a cast to convert the variable `c` from an `int` to a `char` in order to ensure that is output as a character and not as a number.

 **Experiment:**